toolmantim/tap-release/CONTRIBUTING.md

 [style]: https://standardjs.com/
 [code-of-conduct]: CODE_OF_CONDUCT.md

 Hi there!
-We're thrilled that you'd like to contribute to this project.
+I'm thrilled that you'd like to contribute to this project.
 Your help is essential for keeping it great.

 Please note that this project is released with a [Contributor Code of Conduct][code-of-conduct].
 By participating in this project you agree to abide by its terms.